Teaching & Learning Committees

 2. Non-sensitive individual resources used in sets of fewer than five

 3. Plays, musicals, and productions used only outside of the school day as part of an extra-curricular program (Building principal’s approval is required.)

 How do I know what is already approved?

 Click on the DIMC DATABASE to search for materials appropriate for your grade level or subject area.

 What if I want to use something that is not on this list?

 You must go through the process of getting that material articulated by the District Instructional Materials Committee (DIMC).
 Please refer to the submission deadlines and forms on this page.

 The mission of the Program Alignment & Coherence Team (PACT) is:

-- To align academic programs within the district and work to ensure the coherence between schools, grade levels, and within curricular areas.
+- To align academic programs and courses within the district and work to ensure the coherence between schools, grade levels, and within curricular areas.